 7. Does the FoodSafe Certificate expire?Yes.
 Effective July 29, 2013, all FoodSafe certificates expire 5 years from the date of issue.
 Certificates issued before July 29, 2013 will expire on July 29, 2018.
 Go to top

 8. What if English is not my first language?We understand the each class will have students who have limited English skills.
-The courses are delivered in clear, easy-to-understand English.
-Students receive student workbooks in English or French, or bilingual workbooks in English + Chinese, Korean, or Punjabi are also available for an additional cost of just $5.
-They have proven to be very helpful for the students who use them.
+The 2014 FoodSafe student workbook is filled with many images specifically designed to be easily understood by students of all languages.
+The courses are delivered in clear, easy-to-understand English, at a level understandable by most ESL students.
+Students can choose student workbooks in English or French, or bilingual workbooks in English + Chinese, Korean, or Punjabi.
+These bilingual workbooks have proven to be very helpful for the students who use them.
 The multiple-choice test is available in Arabic, Chinese, Farsi, French, Japanese, Korean, Punjabi, Spanish, Tagalog, and Vietnamese for those more able to read in those languages.
-For those with limited English Language skills or learning difficulties, purchasing the student workbook in advance to become familiar with the material prior to the day of the class can be of extra help.
+Please note that the FoodSafe Certificate you receive will not indicate the language of your workbook or exam.
+For those with limited English Language skills or learning difficulties, purchasing the workbook in advance to become familiar with the material prior to the day of the class can be of extra help.
 Private group classes are also available in Punjabi or Chinese, with Instructors who are fluent in these languages.
 Go to top

 Browse Courses by Location

 Click a location below to see available course dates.